-490 - Special Studies 1-3 hours, any semester

-Prerequisite: Instructor approval.

-Guided research and investigations in an advanced area of study.

-499 - Instructional Assistantship 1-3 hours, any semester

-Prerequisites: 1) Minimum 2.75 GPA

-2) Minimum 3.0 GPA in all courses of area where assisting

-3) Instructor's permission

-Upon recommendation of the instructor, a student may petition the Vice President of Academic Affairs for the assistantship.
-The petition shall include a description of the student's duties.
-The approved petition will be presented to the Registrar's Office at the time of Registration.
+490, 491, 492, 493 - Special Stud lies 1-3 hours, any semester Instructor approval. - h and investigations in an advanced area of study.
+499 - Instructional Assistantship 1-3 hours, any semester Prerequisites: 1) Minimum 2.75 GPA 2) Minimum 3.0 GPA in all courses of area where assisting 3) Instructor's permission Upon recommer ndation of the instructor, a student may petition the Vice President of Academic Affai rs for the assistantship.
+The petition shall include a description of the student's d luties.
+The approved petition will be presented to the Registrar's Office at the tim ne of Registration.
+The assistantsh nip may apply as elective hours